This soup, with a spice infusion and a pop thrown in for good measure, is soul satisfying in the middle of a cold winter!

 2 Tbsp chopped mint leaves

 - Peel and chop the butternut squash into ½ inch cubes (with the seeds).
-Combine the squash with the whole serrano pepper, turmeric, coconut milk, water and salt in a large stockpot and bring to a boil.
+Combine the squash with the whole serrano pepper, turmeric, coconut milk, ginger, water, salt, cinnamon stick & star anise in a large stockpot and bring to a boil.
 Lower the heat, cover and simmer for 30-40 minutes or until the squash is tender.
 Let the soup rest for 10-15 minutes.

-- Discard the star anise and cinnamon and puree the entire soup in a blender.
-Be careful with the hot liquids (if you do not have a heat resistant blender, wait for the mixture to cool down to tepid).
+- Discard the star anise and cinnamon and purée the entire soup in a blender.
+Be careful with the hot liquids (if the blender is not heat resistant, wait for the mixture to cool down to tepid).
 Put the soup back into the stockpot.
 It should be a bright yellow-orange color.
 If the soup is too thick, add a little bit of water.
 Alternately, if it is too thin, let it simmer for 10-12 minutes.

 - In a small frying pan, heat up the coconut oil and pop the mustard seeds.
 Add to the soup.
 Taste for balance and flavor.